brev-dev/another_esp8266_sensor_board/README.md

 ![boardlayout](https://github.com/brev-dev/another_esp8266_sensor_board/blob/d6abd56e7cb9d5aa49b46b3e4bf419d78e1f5672/images/board_layout_v5.png)
 *Board V5 layout*

 The board was designed in [KiCad](https://www.kicad.org/), and I had them manufactured by [JLCPCB](https://jlcpcb.com).
-KiCad files and the information required by JLCPCB are provided in the respective directories.
+KiCad files and the information required by JLCPCB are provided in the board_v* directories.

 Please go-easy on the schematic; I know it's ugly and desperately in need of splitting into multiple parts.
 Remember, this is my first PCB design!